ittekiou/EgQE/docs/AR_Definition-Conclusion.md

 Yet the condition that no origin is required is universal.
 Relations update irreversibly.
 Lag is inevitable.
+It is not a defect, but the gentle condition for any relation to live on.
 This inevitability is what we call
 **absolute relativity as universality**.